Ea16/SMTGen/README.md

 python run.py --num 5 --theory bv --out reduced_bv --terms 30 --models 100 --reduce
 ```

-## LLM-based Hard Pattern Extraction

-Note: This repository does not include the LLM-based pattern extraction module.

-Reasons:
-1. The module relies on external APIs (e.g., OpenAI/Claude), which incur usage costs and require API keys.
-2. LLM outputs are non-deterministic and may vary across versions, which affects reproducibility.
-3. The LLM component is only an optional extension.
-The core contributions of AutoSMTGen — formula generation and reduction — are fully reproducible with the provided code.
+## Scope of This Repository

+This repository can generate formulas across multiple background theories and reduce them to pinpoint critical constraints.

+The paper also discusses using large language models (LLMs) to extract hard-to-solve patterns.
+However, this functionality is not included in the released code for the following reasons:

+1. Running the LLM part requires access to third-party APIs, which cannot be packaged into this repository.
+2. Each query incurs API costs and runtime overhead, which is impractical for open-source release.

+Even without the LLM component, the core functionality of the framework is fully reproducible with the provided code.
+For researchers who wish to extend AutoSMTGen with LLM-based analysis, they can make use of the prompts described in our paper together with their own LLM to extract or classify hard-to-solve patterns.

 ---